 In 1933, the Long Beach Earthquake struck.
 Damage was widespread, and much of it focused on the schools in the greater Los Angeles area whose multi-story brick construction was adapted from east coast designs.
 Suddenly, they appeared ill-fit for Southern California's children.
-According to the Santa Monica Evening Outlook, "No
+According to the Santa Monica Evening Outlook, "No single event has affected Santa Monica schools as much [as the earthquake]."
+69 Although a cursory inspection had Santa Monica students returning to classrooms immediately,

 &lt;sup>65 Osman R. Hull and Willard S. Ford, School Housing Survey of the Santa Monica City Schools, second Series, No. 4.
-1927.
+1927